particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-- Pin drive strength setting is only available on Gen 3 devices (nRF52840).
-- On the P2 and Photon 2, the pin drive strength is always 16 mA.
-- On Gen 2 devices (Photon, P1, Electron, and E Series) the pin drive strength is always 25 mA.
+- On nRF52 devices, this call can be used to change the pin drive strength from 2 mA (default, standard) to 9 mA (high drive strength).
 {{note op="end"}}

+---

+{{note op="start" type="P2"}}
+- The drive strength on the P2 and Photon 2 is 4 mA per pin in normal drive and 12 mA per pin in high drive mode.
+- There is a maximum of 200 mA across all pins.
+On the P2, the total maximum could be further limited by your 3.3V regulator.
+- Drive strength selection is only available in Device OS 5.5.0 and later on RTL872x devices.
+{{note op="end"}}

+---

+{{note op="start" type="gen2"}}
+- On Gen 2 devices (Photon, P1, Electron, and E Series) the pin drive strength is always 25 mA and cannot be changed.
+- This API is not available on Gen 2 devices.
+{{note op="end"}}

+---

 ### analogWrite() (PWM)